Every city has street art, but the murals on Kansas City buildings are especially cool because a lot of them honor the city’s jazz music legacy.

-For a more refined collection of art, the Nelson-Atkins Museum is the place to be.
+For a more refined and cultured collection of art, the Nelson-Atkins Museum is the place to be.

 These figurines are amazing.
 They are funerary figures from China in the 800s.
 They were displayed on carts during funerary processions and were believed to help the dead in the afterlife.

 No art museum would be complete without some colonial era artwork.